UDN

 As the number of players increases, the cost of replicating Actors becomes the dominant part of server execution time, since it tends to increase geometrically rather than linearly with the number of players (since the number of potentially replicated Actors tends to be proportional to the number of players).

-Minimizing Bandwidth Use
+• Minimizing Bandwidth Use

-• the number of relevant Actors per client
+• The number of relevant Actors per client

-• the frequency of property updates
+• The frequency of property updates

-• the number of packets sent
+• The number of packets sent

 Unsuppress DevNetTraffic to see logging of all replicated Actors and properties.
 The console command Stat Net is also useful.
+It is also useful to use the Network Profiler to examine packets that Unreal Engine is sending and receiving.

 Minimizing Perceived Latency

-Have client predict behavior of client owned actors based on player inputs; simulate this behavior before receiving confirmation from the server (and correcting if necessary).
+Have clients predict behavior of client owned actors based on player inputs; simulate this behavior before receiving confirmation from the server (and correcting if necessary).
 We use this model for Pawn movement and Weapon handling, but not for Vehicles, as the complexity of saving and replaying the physics simulation outweighs the benefit of reduced latency for vehicles handling, where typical internet response latencies aren’t that different from typical real world vehicle control response latencies.

 ReplicationInfo classes